HL7/davinci-crd/src/pagecontent/hooks.md

 Not all of these will be relevant for all resource types.
 And different resources have differently named data elements and search parameters for them.
 In some cases, support only exists as extensions or does not exist at all.
 Where necessary, this implementation guide defines additional extensions and/or SearchParameter instances to support retrieval of these elements.
 The intention is for both extensions and search parameters to eventually migrate into the core FHIR specification.

 ##### Queries
+The context information provided as part of hook invocation will often not be sufficient for a CRD service to fully determine coverage requirements.
+There are two possible mechanisms that can be used by the service to gather the information needed: Pre-fetch and query against the EMR.
+Both of these mechanisms are defined as part of the [CDS Hooks specification](https://cds-hooks.org/specification/1.0/#providing-fhir-resources-to-a-cds-service).
+In some cases, a mixture of both approaches may be necessary.

+###### Pre-fetch
-The 'standard' prefetch queries for this implementation guide that **SHOULD** be supported for each type of resource are shown in the table below.
+In addition to the [base pre-fetch capabilities](https://cds-hooks.org/specification/1.0/#prefetch-template) defined in the CDS Hooks specification, systems that support pre-fetch **SHOULD** support the additional pre-fetch capabilities [defined earlier in this spec.](Additional_Pre-fetch_capabilities).
+The following table defines the 'standard' prefetch queries for this implementation guide that **SHOULD** be supported for each type of resource are shown in the table below.
 Those search parameters with hyperlinks are defined as part of this implementation guide.
 The remainder are defined within their respective version of the FHIR core specification.
-These queries leverage the CDS Hook context extension [described above](#additional-pre-fetch-capabilities)

 EMR implementations should not expect standardized prefetch key names.
 EMRs supporting prefetch **SHALL** inspect the CDS Hooks Discovery Endpoint to determine exact prefetch key names and queries.